Every once in a while you run an SEO campaign that changes the way you do everything.

 This is the story of one of those SEO campaigns.

-As you might already know, I’ve been working closely as a director of a very talented agency called The Search Initiative (TSI).
+As you might already know, I’m a director of a very talented SEO agency called The Search Initiative (TSI).
 Since coming on, we’ve encountered many wins and this case study is one of them.

 In a few months, we lifted their algorithmic penalty and increased traffic by 9,109%.
 You’re about to learn the exact steps we took to achieve this.

 - A detailed onsite, offsite, and technical SEO audit process